Top: The Harimandir Sahib, Golden Temple, of Sikh Dharma

 This is the essence of the Shabad Guru.
 It is between you and you.
 There is no one else involved.
 It only requires your breath reciting this sacred poetry.
 By this practice, there is a process you undergo within your own ego and identity to transform your awareness to live at these heights." -- Ek Ong Kaar Kaur Khalsa

 See Understanding Shabad Guru.
 See Transformational Mantra for Planet Earth.
 See The Sacred Songs of the Sikhs.
+See Most Common Words In Siri Guru Granth Sahib.
 Also see Sat Nam Means.
 And to learn more about the Effects of Reciting Banis, which are recited regularly by the Sikhs, click here.

 Welcome to